peebles/logregator/README.md

 4. I still want to be able to get at physical ascii log files to grep, sed, awk, etc.
 5. I never want to run out of disk space due to logging.
 I want my physical logs to be rotated and compressed and thrown away when they get old.

-This thing runs as a `syslog` server (on port 514/udp by default) and also runs a web server on port 8080 (by default).
+This thing runs as a `graylog2` server (on port 12201/udp by default) and also runs a web server on port 8080 (by default).
-Clients can write logs via syslog protocol (I use winston-syslog) and users can view the logs in realtime via the web server.
+Clients can write logs via GELF protocol (I use [winston-gelf-pro](https://github.com/peebles/winston-gelf-pro)) and users can view the logs in realtime via the web server.

+This server only supports GELF over UDP.

 ![UX](Cloud_Logger.png)